Jatin-Ya/college-library-project/README.md

 * Deleting a book
 * Updating a book's details
 * Get the status of the books
+* Issue the selected book to a student
+* Return the selected book if issued
 * Get the details of the student to whom the book is issued to
 * Search book via search bar